 Chester Cheetah is the cool cat behind Frito-Lays’ Cheetos.
 The mascot made his debut in the late 1980s, with his animated style to appeal to changing demographics.
 Chester started off as a 2D animation, starring in wacky, brightly-colored television commercials.
 In the early 2000s, Chester was reimagined in 3D form, with a sleeker, more mature deposition.
 Now, Chester has abandoned the full animated appearance for a photorealistic look — without compromising the attitude and demeanor that has made the mascot successful for decades.

 Geico is known for its off-the-wall advertising campaigns — namely, its talking gecko.
 We’ve also seen camels, cavemen, woodchucks, squirrels, and pigs all rise to stardom as animated brand mascots.
 Geico’s offbeat approach to advertising, and their use of animated characters in real-life situations has allowed them to gain brand recognition as a pioneer in their industry.
 Competitors like Nationwide have also taken notice, hopping on the trend with similar quirky characters in their more recent “LiMu Emu” campaign.

-Looking to create your own animated brand mascot?
+Looking to create an animated commercial with your own animated brand mascot?
 Get in touch to learn more about how IdeaRocket can help bring your next big project to life.